subratcall/msdataworkshop/README.md

 Please send any questions or comments to Paul Parkinson and/or Helidon Slack at https://helidon.slack.com/archives/CCS216A5A

-The following architecture can all be created entirely free using OCI, ATP, and Helidon However, in addition, the workshop is designed to be modular and dynamic such that it is possible to deploy only the aspects (ie infrastructure and services) of interest.
+The following architecture can all be created entirely free using OCI, ATP, and Helidon.

+However, in addition, the workshop is designed to be modular and dynamic such that it is possible to deploy only the aspects (ie infrastructure and services) of interest.

 ![demo architecture](images/demo-arch.png)

-##Task 1 (Create OCI account, OKE cluster, ATP databases)
+##Task 1 (Create OCI account, OKE cluster, ATP databases) ##
 ![OCI-AOK-ATP-setup](images/OCI-OKE-ATP-setup.png)
    - Estimated task time 20 minutes
    - Video walk through: https://www.youtube.com/watch?v=0LeyGPw2vAA